City Council · 9:00 AM · Council Chambers, City Hall

 Showing all 3 actions.
 Filter by: , , .

-Context: City Plan Commission approved Z-25-000184 unanimously 14-0 on February 5, yet City Council deferred on March 25, April 8, and again on April 22 — four total appearances — with no recorded reason at any session.
+Context: City Plan Commission passed Z-25-000184 unanimously (14-0) on February 5, yet City Council deferred it on March 25, April 8, and April 22 before approving it 'as amended' on May 27 — five appearances for a case with zero dissent at the commission level is anomalous.

 Showing all 4 actions.
 Filter by: , , , .